dimi309/clunker/README.md

 I have called the project "Clunker", like an old customised car :)

-The project is basically a program, written in Rust, which loads a model of a goat from a .glb (gltf) file and renders it using the Vulkan API.
+The project is basically a program, written in Rust, which loads a model of a goat from a .glb (gltf) file and renders it using the Vulkan API, also playing a short sound read from an .ogg file.
 The goat is very basic and so are the shaders.
 I just clone the codebase and use it as a starting point for other projects.
 It is by no means a complete game engine or library.

 ![clunker](clunker-logo.png)